melvz/terraform-ecs-fargate/README.md

-### Traffic flow:
-- Inbound traffic from outside world (internet) hits the ALB (loadbalancer) at port 80 (allowed by alb_sg).
-- Traffic from ALB will hit port 8080 into the ECS/Fargate service, which sits on private subnets.

 ### Define the ECS Fargate cluster using the ecs.tf file:
 - Instantiates an ECS task definition using Fargate which defines my custom container app -->  "chuarm/nodejsweatherapp1-melvin".